The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 The majority of cherry species are frequently farmed in the Northern Hemisphere.
 In North America, ten to twelve species are recognized, with a comparable number in Europe.

 Eastern Asia, on the other hand, is seen to have the highest concentration of cherry species.
-Western Asia and eastern Europe, from the Caspian Sea to the Balkans, are thought to be the species’ natural home that produced the cultivated cherries.
+Western Asia and eastern Europe, from the Caspian Sea to the Balkans, are considered the species’ natural home that produced the cultivated cherries.

 Three different varieties of cherry are farmed primarily for their fruit: